-The Washington Seaplane Pilots Association and Lake Whatcom Seaplanes is hosting a pop-up splash-in at the Floathaven Seaplane Base, 0W7, on Lake Whatcom on Sunday, 11 June from 11:00AM - 3:00PM.
+The Washington Seaplane Pilots Association and Lake Whatcom Seaplanes is hosting a splash-in at the Floathaven Seaplane Base, 0W7, on Lake Whatcom on Sunday, 11 June from 11:00AM - 3:00PM.

 There are lots of other seaplane accessible destinations in the area that you might consider working into your plan for the day.
 Take a look at our Destinations Map by clicking this link.